Relational Foundations For Functorial Data Migration: SPCU in FQL

-\end{footnotesize} This answer is incorrect under projection's set-theoretic semantics, because it has the wrong number of rows.
-However, it is possible to extend FQL with an operation, $relationalize_T : T$-{\bf Inst} $\to T$-{\bf Inst}, such that FQL+$relationalize$ can implement every relational conjunctive query under normal set-theoretic semantics.
-Intuitively, $relationalize_T$ converts a $T$-instance to a smaller $T$-instance by equating IDs that cannot be distinguished.
-The relationalization of the above instance would be \begin{footnotesize}
+This answer is incorrect under projection's set-theoretic semantics, because it has the wrong number of rows.
+However, it is possible to extend FQL with an idempotent operation, $dedup_T \taking T\inst \to T\inst$, such that FQL+$dedup$ can implement every SPCU query under set-theoretic semantics.
+Intuitively, $dedup_T$ converts a $T$-instance to a smaller $T$-instance by equating IDs that cannot be distinguished by any attribute along any path.
+In relational languages based on object-IDs, this operation is usually called ``copy elimination''~\cite{Abiteboul:1989:OIQ:67544.66941}.
+The $dedup$ of the above instance is: